open-mmlab/mmengine/README.md

 Highlights:

-- Provide general inference interface in `BaseInferencer`
+- Add `BaseInferencer` to provide a general inference interface
 - Provide `ReduceOnPlateauParamScheduler` to adjust learning rate by metric
-- Deprecate support for python3.6
+- Deprecate support for Python3.6

 Read [Changelog](./docs/en/notes/changelog.md#v050-01192023) for more details.